brighton36/rvgp/README.md

 # rvgp - A plain text accounting framework for ruby on rake.
-A workflow tool to:
+What follows is a workflow tool, and accounting framework, to:
-- (R)econcile bank-downloaded csv's into categorized pta journals.
+- *R*econcile your bank-downloaded csv's into categorized pta journals.
-- (V)alidate your accounting, to protect against errors.
+- *V*alidate the accounting, to protect against errors.
-- (G)rid the data!
+- *G*rid the data!
 Make 'spreadsheets' based on analytic calculations from your journals.
-- (P)lot your grids, and generate meaningful graphs of your finances.
+- *P*lot your grids, and generate meaningful graphs of your finances.

 # 📑 Table of Contents